 Business Succession Planning

 The business succession planning attorneys at Tuesley Hall Konopa understand that starting and growing a business is an evolution.
 From business formation through exit and succession planning we focus on understanding every client’s unique personal and professional goals.
-This focus gives us the insight to be effective advocates, advisors and strategists who help business owners create an exit plan.
-Since 1997, the succession planning attorneys at Tuesley Hall Konopa have helped owners of closely-held and managed businesses make a successful transition to retirement while minimizing the tax burden created by the sale or transfer of a business.
+This focus gives us the insight to be effective advocates, advisors, and strategists who help business owners create an exit plan.
+Since 1997, the succession planning attorneys at Tuesley Hall Konopa have helped owners of closely-held and managed businesses make a successful transition to retirement while planning for implications of the sale or transfer of a business.

 Succession Planning Steps

 - Start business succession planning early.
-Succession planning takes years, not months and implementation is often spread over the course of many years.
-Owners who hope to retire should begin the succession planning process 5 to 10 years before their anticipated retirement.
+Succession planning takes years, not months, and implementation is often spread over the course of many years.
+Owners who hope to retire should begin the succession planning process at least 5 to 10 years before their anticipated retirement.